 The story centers on two heavy metal-obsessed friends, Wayne Campbell and Garth Algar, who host a popular local access cable network TV show from Wayne’s parents’ basement.

 One of the film’s most iconic scenes sees the character of Garth, played by Dana Carvey, launch into an impressive drum solo in a music store.
 As the solo goes on, the background shifts as Garth imagines himself on stage, before the background shifts back to reality.
 After being told he is amazing, he gives an understated: “Thanks.
 I like to play.”

 Carvey is an accomplished drummer in real life and the solo in the film was genuinely played by him.

-As you may expect, the movie concludes with a face-off between the A&T and Morris Brown drumlines.
-However, alongside the music are a nice coming-of-age story and some excellent performances, which helped to earn the movie nominations for two MTV Movie Awards and three Teen Choice Awards, as well as a CinemaScore A+ rating.
+Alongside the music, it’s a great coming-of-age story with some excellent performances, which helped to earn the movie nominations for two MTV Movie Awards and three Teen Choice Awards, as well as a CinemaScore A+ rating.

 One of the highlights of the movie occurs after Dale warns Brennan not to touch his beloved drum set.
-Of course, Brennan does so anyway, playing the drums in an amusing scene, and Dale is immediately suspicious after noticing a small chip on one of his drum sticks.
-What follows must be the greatest fight over a drum set ever committed to film.
+Of course, Brennan does so anyway, playing the drums in a hilarious scene, and Dale is immediately suspicious after noticing a small chip on one of his drum sticks.
+What follows must be the greatest fight over a drum set ever committed to film!